pratiktri/server_init_harden/README.md

  These 3 will be diplayed on screen at the end of the script.
 Copy them and __keep them safe.
 Without these you won't be able to access the server.__

 We use OpenSSH keyformat and ed25519 algorithm to generate ours.
 You can read the reason for that [here](https://security.stackexchange.com/a/144044) and [here](https://stribika.github.io/2015/01/04/secure-secure-shell.html).
 For additional security the key is secured by a passphrase.
-This passphrase is randomly generated.
-Passphrase are 15 character long and are alphanumeric.
-Algorithm used for user's password and SSH Private Key's passphrase are the same.
+This passphrase is auto generated.
+Passphrase are 20 character long, containing a mixture of special-symbols, English upper & lower characters and numbers.

 Generated keys are placed in ".ssh" sub-directory of the user's (created in step 1 above) home-directory, i.e., /home/*__[username]__*/.ssh/